moledoc/molecurrent/README.md

 # molecurrent

 The current setup I'm exploring.
-This particular setup is mouse-based: openbox, acme
+This particular setup is mouse-based: 9wm, acme
+This build has moved quite towards plan9.
+I do enjoy the simplicity of this build

 ## setup